 Shalikashvili believed that there were circumstances in which the limited application of force was justified.
 In the Clinton administration's discussions of the US response to the conflict that had raged in Bosnia since 1992, he opposed the deployment of US ground forces as combatants but supported participation in a NATO peace implementation force after the warring factions had agreed to a framework for peace.
-Once the peacekeeping mission began, he argued strongly and generally successfully that the US military should perform strictly military tasks and not become involved in law enforcement.
-The Partnership for Peace, Shalikashvili's initiative for a NATO military cooperation program with former members of the Warsaw Pact, advanced military contacts with former adversaries and laid the foundation for NATO enlargement.
+Once the peacekeeping mission began, he argued strongly and generally successfully that the US military should perform strictly military tasks and not become involved in law enforcement.87 The Partnership for Peace, Shalikashvili's initiative for a NATO military cooperation program with former members of the Warsaw Pact, advanced military contacts with former adversaries and laid the foundation for NATO enlargement.
 His efforts to place greater emphasis on US military-to-military contact with both Russia and China did not, however, win administration backing.

 Shalikashvili's approach to the Chairman's role within the corporate JCS was closer to Crowe's than to Powell's.
-He adopted a collegial approach in dealing with the Service Chiefs but, nonetheless, vigorously exercised his statutory authority.
-His close working relationship with Secretary of Defense William J. Perry enabled him to assert the Chairman's prerogatives against those of the Service Chiefs and the CINCs and to introduce procedures that expanded the Chairman's institutional role within the Defense Department.
-In using the Joint Staff, Shalikashvili resumed the practice of relying on the formal staff system.
+He adopted a collegial approach in dealing with the Service Chiefs but, nonetheless, vigorously

-General John M. Shalikashvili with the Joint Chiefs of Staff, 1995.
-Left to right: General Charles C. Krulak, Commandant, USMC; General Dennis J. Reimer, Chief of Staff, USA; General Ronald R. Fogelman, Chief of Staff, USAF; Admiral Jeremy M. Boorda, Chief of Naval Operations; General Shalikashvili; and Admiral William A. Owens, Vice Chairman.
+The Joint Chiefs photographed on 28 January 1994 in their traditional meeting place: the Pentagon Gold Room, also known as "The Tank."
+Left to right: General Carl E. Mundy, Commandant, USMC; General Gordon R. Sullivan, Chief of Staff, USA; General Merrill A. McPeak, Chief of Staff, USAF; Admiral Frank B. Kelso II, Chief of Naval Operations; General John M. Shalikashvili, USA, Chairman, JCS; and David E. Jeremiah, USN, Vice Chairman, JCS.